Dyalog/ride/docs/protocol.md

 ```json
 ["Cutback",{"win":123}] // RIDE -> Interpreter
 ```
 Request the stack is cut back one level.

-:red_circle: "Step out"?
+This is equivalent to returning to the caller without executing the rest of the current function.

 <a name=TraceForward></a>
 ```json